alexeilebedev/openacr/README.md

 To enable gdb python scriptability, specify `-py` option.

+### Bugs

+Because gdb and emacs don't form a standardized environment, it's possible that mdbg's integration is broken in some way.
+Please file an issue, describing your config, so that this combination can be tried out and fixed.

 ## Scriptlets

 OpenACR includes a number of little scripts to ease program development.